bccsa/media-router/README.md

 * Clone the project to your Raspberry Pi.
 * Navigate to the media-router directory
 * Run the router.js with NodeJS: ```node server.js```
 * A default configuration file will be created listing all the modules.
-This file can be modified to create a working setup
+This file can be modified to create a working setup.
+The server.js script should be restarted to apply the configuration changes.

 ## Example configurations
 To do